-Heard about lectins, lectin-free diets and want to know what all the fuss is about?
+Heard about lectins, lectin-free diets, and want to know what all the fuss is about?

-Lectins are a naturally occurring protein found in foods that are likely to have in your fridge or pantry.
+Lectins are a naturally occurring protein found in foods that you are likely to have in your fridge or pantry.
 These include members of the bean family (legumes), many ancient grains and some vegetables.

 Some people seem to have trouble digesting lectins, and this can cause problems in your GI tract - which can lead to bloating and inflammation in this area.
 This has led to lectin-free diets which eliminate high lectin foods like grains, quinoa, beans and vegetables like tomatoes and peppers.